 - Canine Eye Registry Foundation certification for eyes

-It’s probably also a good idea to see what it might cost for you to purchase a pet insurance policy on your new puppy should you decide to get one.
-Because, you just never know.
+This is why it’s probably also a good idea to see what it might cost to purchase a pet insurance policy on your new puppy should you decide to get one.
+Because you never know.